dblokhin/proxyme/README.md

 }
 ```

-### Binary Usage
+### Binary Usage: socks5 server proxyme
 #### Environment Variables
 The project supports the following environment variables to configure the proxy server:

 - `PROXY_HOST`: The host IP or hostname the proxy will listen on.
 (Default: 0.0.0.0)
 - `PROXY_PORT`: The port number the proxy will listen on.
 (Default: 1080)
 - `PROXY_BIND_IP`: The IP address to use for BIND operations in the SOCKS5 protocol.
 This should be a public IP address that can accept incoming connections.
+(Default: disabled)
 - `PROXY_NOAUTH`: If set to yes, true, or 1, allows unauthenticated access to the proxy.
 (Default: disabled)
 - `PROXY_USERS`: A comma-separated list of username and password pairs for authentication (in the format user:pass,user2:pass2).
-If this is set, the proxy will require username/password authentication.
+If this is set, the proxy enables SOCKS5 username/password authentication.

-At least one auth method (noauth or username/password) should be specified.
+At least one SOCKS5 auth method (noauth or username/password) must be specified.

 ### Binary installation